 Although the sample size was very small, it reiterates that caste hierarchy exists in rural India.
 Agricultural worker were those who have land holding and work on their land while non-agricultural worker possess land holding but do not work on land.
 Agricultural labourers were high for women belonging to SC category (42.8 %) and Muslim OBC (20%).
-The findings are in accordance with another research, 'Women work participation in rural Uttar Pradesh: A regional analysis' which shows that the Work Participation Rate for women is associated with caste structure and it is generally high for Hindu SC/ST and Muslim OBC women as most of them are working as casual labour
+The findings are in accordance with another research, 'Women work participation in rural Uttar Pradesh: A regional analysis' which shows that the Work Participation Rate for women is associated with caste structure and it is generally high for Hindu SC/ST and Muslim OBC women.
+The quality of employment is generally badfor Hindu SC/ST and Muslim OBC women as most of them are working as casual labour